-[Important update: there is new information about what has happened to this house at my post here and also in the comments below.
-Thank you.
+[You can read about the state of e1027 in 2008-9 in this post and also in the comments below.
 You may also want to listen to a “By Design” 2011 radio segment on the house on Australian Broadcasting Corp – audio is here at 15:18]

-The photo above shows Corbusier, his wife and Jean Badovici, photographed by Gray.
+The photo above shows Corbusier, his wife, and Jean Badovici as photographed by Gray.
 When you start researching the house, you begin to suspect that Corbusier had something to do with Gray’s obscurity, and in fact many believe this.
 (See the link above for a summary of an interesting paper by Beatriz Colomina).
 It’s hard to determine what role Corbusier played in this, but it’s clear that he was extremely fascinated by E-1027.

 Le Corbusier, arguably the greatest architect of the 20th century, was obsessed and haunted by E-1027, the seaside villa Eileen Gray built at Roquebrune Cap Martin in 1929.
 Over the decades, he sought to possess her “maison en bord de mer” in a multitude of ways.
 It may have been the last thing he saw before dying of a heart attack while swimming off the rocks beneath E-1027 in 1965.
 After he died, the footpath serving the area was designated Promenade Le Corbusier.
 In time, as Gray’s reputation faded, some would even credit him with the design of her villa.

-More here.
-It’s known that Gray was infuriated by Corbusier’s alterations of the villa, especially the murals he painted on it while she was away and which she felt had vandalized it.
-She never returned to the house after that, and even in her nineties it was said she was still fuming about it.
-(The house’s recent disarray is obvious in the second mural photo.
+More at Irish Architecture and The Charnel House.
+It’s known that Gray was infuriated by Corbusier’s alterations of the villa, especially the murals he painted on it (after she broke with Badovici and moved out of the house) and which she felt had vandalized it.
+She never returned to the house after that, and even in her nineties it was said that she was still fuming about it.
+(The house’s state of disarray in the early 2000s is obvious in the second mural photo.
 Again, full set of Flickr photos by Irish architect Daniel is here.)
+Alastair Gordon tells the story in more detail in his 2013 Wall Street Journal article.

 Gray disagreed strongly with Corbusier’s idea of a house as a machine, arguing for a more organic conception of a functional living space.
 To this end she built her house taking into consideration the angle of the sun and the wind and the elements of the site, so that in every season the house fit into its environment but also, and more importantly, provided maximum pleasure for its inhabitants.